Pradumnasaraf/open-source-with-pradumna/pages/How-to/guide/assigning-issue.md

 # Creating and assigning an issue from a repository</h1>

-There are also a number of ways to creating an issue from a GitHub repository.
-However, it could also use the following steps.</p>
 There are multiple ways to create an issue on a GitHub repository, but for beginners, the best way to create an issue is by creating an issue from the repository on the GitHub website.

 #### Step 1

 Navigate to the main repository.
 Underneath the repository title, you will find a tab called "Issues".
-Click on that to reach the list of issues for the repository
+Click on that to reach the list of issues for the repository.

 ![step 1 OS](https://user-images.githubusercontent.com/42191857/193368251-a3f40b55-af9a-49bf-a172-f01a28e3c5d4.jpg)
 ##### *(Issues tab window below)*